 The powerful overtime features of Virtual TimeClock can be easily setup to meet the overtime needs of most businesses.
 Custom overtime rules can be configured for up to two different pay rates for daily or weekly hours.
-See our overview of overtime with Virtual TimeClock Knowledge Base article for more general information about overtime.
+See the Overview of Overtime article for more general information about overtime.

 This article will cover how to create or modify an overtime rule.
 If you have already configured your overtime rules then you need to follow the steps to assign an overtime rule to users.

 How to Create or Modify an Overtime Rule

 Virtual TimeClock Basic Edition allows only one overtime rule and it is assigned to all time clock users.
 The Pro and Network editions allow you to create any number of overtime rules for your employees.

 - Select Turn Administration On from the File menu.

 - Add or modify a rule in the Configure Overtime window as follows:

 - To modify a rule, select the rule name in the left column and select Modify Rule.